Ansys Resources from KETIV

 Signing up for Ansys Portals

-1. Open the Ansys Customer Portal
+1. Go to the Ansys Customer Portal

 2. Click “Sign Up or Sign In”